Your Expert Guide to a Fabulous Long Weekend in Porto

 long red boat on river in front of a wall and very tall thin houses

 📌 This gorgeous area of medieval houses, traditional boats and striking bridges has actually been labelled as a UNESCO World Heritage site and strolling around here is one of the main attractions of a long weekend in Porto.
 If the mood takes you, sit and have a coffee and gaze in awe at the truly gorgeous colourful houses and buildings all along this part of Porto.
+Many people believe this area is one of the most beautiful places to explore in Portugal.

 Crossing the River to Vila Nova de Gaia